 In October 2014, Cook County issued General Obligation Tax Abatement Bonds, Series 2014A, on behalf of the Cook County and Grand Marais Joint Economic Development Authority.
 The bonds have a face value of \$2,410,000 and will be repaid over a period of 15 years.
 Proceeds of the bonds were used to help finance improvements to the Superior National at Lutsen Golf Course.
-The Authority entered into a loan agreement with Cook County and makes loan payments to the County in sufficient amounts for the County to make the required payments on the bonds.
+The Authority entered into a loan agreement with Cook County to repay the County for the debt issued.